pjbroad/el-build-methods/windows-10/msys2/README.md

 ## Initial installation and set-up

 This build method for Windows, uses the Msys2 tool.
-Msys2 provides a Linux like development enviroment with a wide range of open source development tools and pre-packaged libraries.
+Msys2 provides a Linux like development environment with a wide range of open source development tools and pre-packaged libraries.
 It comes with a package installer (based on Arch Linux pacman) that is easy use and makes it easy to keep your environment up to date.